tugiss11/PhotoAlbum/README.md

     - Made the bottom jump page bar using javascript which user could visit the next/previous or customize page.
     - Made the Dropdown Setting button and add the "Add page", "Remove Page" and "Change Layout" button in it.
     - When the user Remove Page, I made a warning popup page to let the users ensure their action.
-- The filckr search page View
+- The flickr search page View
     - Made 5 column "multi-column" layout which the page could load more pictures at one time.
 - The Order Album Page
     - Made the order album page and let the user to ensure the information before payment.